-I say in fact that we're supposed to do arithmetic by speaking.
-It is that which distinghishes arithmetic from algebra, which is a written skill.
+I say in fact that we're supposed to do arithmetic mentally.
+It is that which distinguishes arithmetic from algebra, which is a written skill.
 We may use a calculator, electronic or written, when mental calculation is too difficult.
 But the teaching of arithmetic can now invite number-sense, which can only be expressed in words.
 It is only with our spoken language that we show that we understand anything.

 Understanding that in SUBTRACTION, we must find what number to add.

 Understanding that MULTIPLICATION by a whole number is repeated addition -- even multiplication of a fraction.